UniT: Data Efficient Tactile Representation with Generalization to Unseen Objects: Tactile Perception Experiments

 \section{Tactile Perception Experiments}

-In this section, the effectiveness of UniT is demonstrated on a USB plug 3D pose estimation task and benchmark UniT with training a ResNet \cite{he2016deep} from scratch, as well as other representation learning frameworks: BYOL \cite{grill2020bootstrap}, MAE \cite{he2022masked}, and the state-of-the-art tactile representation framework, T3 \cite{zhao2024transferable}.
+We benchmark UniT with training a ResNet \cite{he2016deep} from scratch, as well as other representation learning frameworks: BYOL \cite{grill2020bootstrap}, MAE \cite{he2022masked}, and the state-of-the-art tactile representation framework, T3 \cite{zhao2024transferable}. {In all experiments, we evaluate performance on the test set every 10 training epochs and report the average metric values from the last ten checkpoints.}